AI-14/Probistics/README.md

 <details>
    <summary>Click to expand!</summary>

+   - Make sure you have flutter and dart sdk installed and setup.
    - Download/clone this repository.
 Then open terminal (make sure you are in the project's directory).
    - Run ````flutter devices```` and select which device you want to run it on.
 It is always better to run an app on your physical device.